k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The algorithm applied by the **CatalogMaskingField** is described below:

-* Search an input field in the **catalog_info** MTable created by the Build Artifacts action.
-If a field name is found, do the following:
+* Search an input field in the **catalog_info** MTable created by the Build Artifacts act.
+If a field name is found, perform the following:
   * Check if PII is true and the Masking property is not OFF (see below more details about the Masking property).
 If so, the field's value should be masked.
   * Retrieve the field's Classification to proceed.
 * Search the field's Classification in the **catalog_classification_generators** MTable to find out which generator should be used for masking.